prashansa/TorontoHousingMarket/README.md

 ### 5. Stock: Supply and Demand
 Is the supply in the market meeting the demands?
 Is there a difference in both?
+To understand supply, we will look at the number of newly constructed houses To understand demand, we will look at population rise ([Population of Toronto](datasets/toronto-population.csv)),